 One of the biggest issues America’s youth experiences is the phenomenon of hazing and bullying.
 However, these are not issues limited to adolescents.
 Many adults face hazing and bullying with their peers or colleagues in the workplace, too.
 It can cause various psychological disorders or even physical injuries.

-At Agruss Law Firm, LLC, we have helped thousands of clients to seek justice and compensation for personal injuries, and you won’t owe us a penny for our services unless we win your case.
+At Mike Agruss Law, we have helped thousands of clients to seek justice and compensation for personal injuries, and you won’t owe us a penny for our services unless we win your case.
 If you or a loved one has been suffered from hazing or bullying, contact our office today for a free consultation.

 Different Forms of Hazing and Bullying